-Alcohol—the subject of my book, Alcohol Companion—has far higher spec in some ways.
-A pleasant taste, high-fidelity surround sound and 3D-graphics are standard, with feelivision optional.
+Alcohol has far higher spec in some ways.
+A pleasant taste, high-fidelity surround sound, and 3D-graphics are standard, with feelivision optional.

-To access our alcohol accounts we just need to find a few acquaintances and add a glass or two.
-As if by magic our responsibilities and hierarchies melt away.
-Acceptance and mirth, almost guaranteed.
+To access our alcohol social accounts, we just need to find a few acquaintances and add a glass or two.
+As if by magic, our responsibilities and hierarchies melt away with acceptance and mirth, almost guaranteed.

-Our inhibitions and anxiety despatched, we listen, talk and laugh more freely than usual.
+With our inhibitions and anxiety dissipated, we listen, talk, and laugh more freely than usual.
 Alcohol’s sedative effects throw a blanket around us, allowing us to savour social connection without distraction.

-And this feels great because feeling social connection is one of the key elements in sustained feelings of happiness.
+And this feels great because having a social connection is one of the key elements in sustained feelings of happiness.
 The warm glow from it is likely to have evolved to reward us for getting in with a good tribe.

 We only need to look at how wedded we now are to social media to see how compelling the feeling can be.
 Alcohol is at least as compelling, altering the way our brain works at the same time.

-Inebriation itself can also feel quite cosy and, over time, the feeling can be heightened by association with the feeling of social bonding.
+Inebriation itself can also feel quite cosy and, over time, the feeling can be heightened by association with the sense of social bonding.
 It can start to seem alcohol is inherently worthwhile.

-People given a placebo drink they think contains alcohol are also more jolly and friendly, making more eye-contact, and smiling and laughing more.
+People receiving a placebo drink (who think it contains alcohol) are also more jolly and friendly, making more eye contact and smiling and laughing more.
 The okay to loosen up is more important than inebriation.

 A buggy system

 This is all very curious, but not a problem.
-The problem is, however, alcohol is a very buggy legacy program.
+However, the problem is that alcohol is a very buggy legacy program.
 We are meant to use “common sense” to avoid crashes, but it is not commonsensical.

-If we log in to alcohol on our own it does not have quite the same heartwarming results.
+If we indulge in alcohol on our own, it does not have quite the same heart-warming results.
 It can temporarily blot out our worries, but over time makes it harder for us to fend them off ourselves.

 Long-term heavy drinking or binging can alter our brains to make us jumpy when we are not sedated with alcohol.
-The bringer of peace and tranquility starts to have the opposite effect.
+The bringer of peace and tranquillity starts to have the opposite effect.

 Stopping is the answer, or at least getting under the guideline maximum.
 The latter is no guarantee of problem-free alcohol use, but the risk is low.
 Long-term moderation is harder than quitting.